 What are our shelf life resources?

-Our how long does milk last content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of milk.
+In determining how long Milk lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Milk.

-Although the whole, reduced fat and fat-free milk shelf life information provided by Eat By Date is generally reliable, it is intended as an opinion and not a substitute for the advice of your qualified health care provider.
-Please drink responsibly!
+Although the Milk shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
+Please eat responsibly!